razerofficial/GameMakerChromaExtension/README.md

 <a name="examples"></a>
 ## Examples

-[ScriptGlobals.gml](scripts/ScriptGlobals.gml) - initializes the globals and sets the DLL extension methods.
-This script is called from the room object create event.

 [ScriptAnimateOnKeyRelease.gml](scripts/ScriptAnimateOnKeyRelease.gml) - detects key released events to invoke methods.
 This script is called from the room object released keyboard event.

 [ScriptDrawUI.gml](scripts/ScriptDrawUI.gml) - displays the keyboard shortcuts for the example.
 This script is called from the room object draw event.

+[ScriptGlobals.gml](scripts/ScriptGlobals.gml) - initializes the globals and sets the DLL extension methods.
+This script is called from the room object create event.

+[ScriptToBGRInt.gml](scripts/ScriptToBGRInt.gml) - Converts red (0 to 255), green (0 to 255), blue (0 to 255) arguments into a BGR integer `COLORREF`.

 ![image_6](images/image_6.png)